PetroFunders Info-graphic Animation

 Moving on to story-boarding included rough scene development, actions between objects, rough illustration, and transition timing.
 Much of this stage was spent laying in bed with my fan on (to create white noise) and daydreaming about each sequence.
 Visually imagining the animated process gave insight to how the world should look and behave.
 Seeing illustration style in motion!

 The illustration portion took a majority of my time.
 I found myself struggling to visually explain a few of the scenes in a way that made sense for an audience that has a deep understanding of such concepts.
 To meet their abstract expectations of what energy means visually, how it behaves, and how analytics in markets behave.
 A few times, I moved past points of struggle and began the animating process hoping to gain insight through practice that would help me illustrate other scenes.
 With help from our project team, and further research on the subject, eventually I made breakthroughs.
 Illustrating also meant paying close attention to how I constructed the files digitally.
 I need to organize the layers and graphical elements based on how they would move through key-frames.
-This would help save time reconstructing the scenes at the animation stage.
+This would help save time reconstructing the scenes at the animation stage in Adobe After Effects.

 You can currently view the video below!